ragunathjawahar/ensemble-kata/README.md

 - Ensemble programming
 - Micro-commits
-- Testing
+- Test-driven development
 - Refactoring

 ## Kata

-- Will add the instructions for the kata here.
+- Test-drive a solution for the [99 bottles of beer song](99-bottles-of-beer-song.txt).

 ## Participants